Manuals

 Most of the time, you won't need the TortoiseSVN context menu, apart for folders that are under version control by Subversion.
 For non- versioned folders, you only really need the context menu when you want to do a checkout.
 If you check the option Hide menus for unversioned paths , TortoiseSVN will not add its entries to the context menu for unversioned folders.
 But the entries are added for all items and paths in a versioned folder.
 And you can get the entries back for unversioned folders by holding the Shift key down while showing the context menu.

 If there are some paths on your computer where you just don't want TortoiseSVN's context menu to appear at all, you can list them in the box at the bottom.
+A trailing * is treated as a wildcard character matching any characters.
+Additionally, a path ending with \ will match a folder and all its files and subfolders.
+Please note: * cannot be used as a wildcard character within a path.

 There's a different settings page for the Windows 11 context menu.
 That page also has a button to register the TortoiseSVN entries in the context menu.
 You only have to do this if TortoiseSVN was installed as a different user.